By Kevin Nicholson, CFA

-- The Fed is likely to raise rates again, in our view.
+- The Fed is likely to raise rates once more in 2023, in our view.

-The Fed raised the fed funds target range to 5.25-5.50% at last week’s meeting, and it left the door open for further hikes if the economic data shows little signs of slowing.
-The Fed sees inflation as being elevated despite headline inflation falling to 3% in June.
+The Fed held the fed funds target range steady at 5.25 -5.50% at its last meeting, but left the door open for one more hike this year if the economic data remains relatively resilient.
+The Fed sees inflation as being elevated, as headline inflation increased to 3.7% in August due to rising oil prices.
 The Fed is focused on core inflation which strips out the volatile categories of food and energy.
-Its preferred inflation gauge, core Personal Consumption Expenditures (PCE), currently sits at 4.1%, well above the 2% target.
-Additionally, the continued strength of the labor market has made the Fed more determined to slow the economy before declaring victory.
-Therefore, we believe that the Fed will raise rates once more this year despite the belief that the economy has yet to fully absorb the previous monetary policy moves.
-Our forecast is for the fed funds terminal rate to be 5.625% at year-end.
-This is 25 basis points higher than we expected previously.
-Given that we expect another rate hike, we believe that the Fed has moved back to a red light.
+Its preferred inflation gauge, core Personal Consumption Expenditures (PCE), currently sits at 3.90%, well above the 2% target.
+Additionally, the continued strength of the labor market has made the Fed more determined to slow the economy before declaring victory over inflation.
+Therefore, we believe that the Fed will raise rates once more this year as indicated in its summary of economic predictions at its September 20th meeting.
+Our forecast is for the fed funds terminal rate to be 5.625% at year-end, with the Fed holding that level until at least Q3 2024.
+Given that we expect another rate hike, we believe that the Fed is at a red light.

-Internationally, the Bank of England (BoE) and European Central Bank (ECB) find themselves in similar positions to the Fed, having recently hiked interest rates to tame persistent inflation.
-The BOE raised its policy rate to 5% in June and is facing additional pressure to raise rates at its August 3rd meeting.
-As for the ECB, it raised its deposit facility to 3.75% and its main refinancing rate to 4.25% on July 27th, and like the Fed left the door open to do more, as inflation is still well above their 2% target.
+Internationally, the Bank of England (BOE) and European Central Bank (ECB) find themselves in similar positions to the Fed, having recently hiked interest rates to tame persistent inflation.
+The BOE left its policy rate at 5.25% in September, despite having the highest inflation rate of the G7 nations at 6.7%.
+As for the ECB, it raised its deposit facility to 4.00% and its main refinancing rate to 4.50% on September 14th, and like the Fed left the door open to do more, as inflation is still well above their 2% target.
 We believe the willingness of international central banks to contemplate additional hikes means they too have moved back to a red light.

-The trend on the S&P 500, which we define as the 200-day moving average, has accelerated since our last update, when the index was trading in a narrow range between 4050 and 4200.
-The decisive breakout above 4200, has the trend rising at an annualized rate of 28%.
-We believe the strength of the trend will continue for several months even if the S&P 500 holds its current level of 4580 (see chart below).
-Historically, a positive trend is good for future stock returns, and we believe that this time is no different.
-Thus, domestically our rule of “Don’t Fight the Trend” is signaling a green light which calls for stock exposure above long-term targets, in our view.
+The trend of the S&P 500, which we define as the 200-day moving average, has decelerated since our last update, and the index has traded in a range between 4250 and 4600.
+We see meaningful support at 4200.
+Despite the recent pullback, the trend is rising at an annualized rate of 13.5% as of this past Friday.
+The trend will continue to be positive for several months even if the S&P 500 holds its current level of 4288 (as of September 29, 2023).
+Historically, a positive trend is good for future stock returns, and we believe that this time is no different, however Q3 earnings will have to significantly beat expectations to pull the S&P 500 out of its recent trading range.
+Thus, domestically our rule of “Don’t Fight the Trend” is signaling a flashing green light which calls for stock exposure slightly above long-term targets.

-The combined signals looking through the qualitative lens as discussed through this piece are signaling a yellow light and would warrant a neutral position in the portfolio’s stock and fixed income composition.
-However, our quantitative process, which combines trend and crowd sentiment to forecast the probability of the S&P 500 having positive returns over the next three months, is signaling a green light.
-When we combine the qualitative and quantitative signals, we arrive at a more positive conclusion than the three rules would suggest in isolation.
-For this reason, we continue to favor stocks over bonds in our balanced portfolios.
+The combined signals looking through the qualitative lens as discussed through this piece are signaling a flashing yellow light.
+However, our quantitative process, which combines trend and crowd sentiment to forecast the probability of the S&P 500 having positive returns over the next three months is signaling a flashing green light.
+When we combine the qualitative and quantitative signals, we arrive at a more positive conclusion than the three rules would suggest in isolation domestically.
+For this reason, we continue to slightly favor stocks over bonds in our balanced portfolios.

 Risk Discussion: All investments in securities, including the strategies discussed above, include a risk of loss of principal (invested amount) and any profits that have not been realized.
 Markets fluctuate substantially over time, and have experienced increased volatility in recent years due to global and domestic economic events.
 Performance of any investment is not guaranteed.
 In a rising interest rate environment, the value of fixed-income securities generally declines.
 Diversification does not guarantee a profit or protect against a loss.
 Investments in international and emerging markets securities include exposure to risks such as currency fluctuations, foreign taxes and regulations, and the potential for illiquid markets and political instability.
 Please see the end of this publication for more disclosures.